Accessing Superannuation Benefits

 - pay for expenses associated with a dependent’s death, funeral or burial

-You have to apply to the Department of Human Services (DHS), rather than to your super fund, for early release on compassionate grounds and you are not necessarily entitled to the full balance - the amount is limited to what is reasonably needed and the amount is taxed as a normal lump sum payment.
+You have to apply to the Australian Taxation Office (ATO), rather than to your super fund, for early release on compassionate grounds and you are not necessarily entitled to the full balance - the amount is limited to what is reasonably needed and the amount is taxed as a normal lump sum payment.

 Please note that you are not eligible to apply for a payment on compassionate grounds if you are a temporary resident in Australia.